RIFO: Pushing the Efficiency of Programmable Packet Schedulers: Introduction

+\ToNMinor{ \systemname takes a more resource-efficient approach to admission control compared to state-of-the-art methods that use a single FIFO queue, such as AIFO. \systemname uses a resetting logic that periodically refreshes the minimum and maximum packet ranks, allowing recent traffic patterns to be captured with a simpler form of quantile estimation.
+This approach avoids AIFO's sliding windows and reduces memory usage by relying solely on min-max normalization with just three counters.
+As a result, RIFO achieves efficient packet admission and prioritization with minimal resources, providing a more lightweight alternative to AIFO for resource-constrained environments while maintaining comparable performance.}

 RIFO's resource efficiency is pushed to an extreme by using only three mutable registers, and one FIFO queue.
 Despite that, our evaluations show that the performance of \systemname is robust, with high throughput for different workloads, and competitive with state-of-the-art scheduling solutions in terms of flow completion times and fairness.
-It is particularly good for workloads containing many large flows, such as Datamining, with up to 2.9x lower flow completion times than any other system, depending on the load.
+For workloads containing many large flows, such as datamining, our method can improve the FCT by up to 2.25x, 1.73x, and 4.91x compared to PIFO, SP-PIFO, and AIFO, respectively, depending on the traffic load of the links.